CMS-InfoSec/Aether_2/docs/runbooks/secrets-service-key-rotation.md

 - Update the rotation record in the secrets ledger with timestamp, operator, and key fingerprint (hash the base64 value using SHA-256).

 ## Rollback Plan
-- If issues occur, reapply the previous manifest from Git history and restart the deployment.
+- If issues occur, retrieve the previous key from the password manager entry and reapply it using the `kubectl create secret … | kubectl apply -f -` workflow above.
 - Notify stakeholders via #security-ops and #platform-alerts channels.
 - Conduct a post-incident review to determine root cause before attempting rotation again.